Use the Metric Finder and Metadata Catalog 🔗

 prod in their name or metadata.
 The metric name or metadata will be highlighted to show which search term it matches.
 The following illustration shows the matches in one search result.

 When you’re typing in the search field, you can type in a dot (.) to see a list of possible completions for the prefix you’ve already typed.
 Keep typing to refine the list of suggested components.
-Click on a suggested component, or highlight one with the arrow keys and press TAB or Enter to select it.
+Select a suggested component, or highlight one with the arrow keys and press TAB or Enter to select it.

 You can also type in the name of a dimension or property followed by (:), to see a list of possible values for that key in your data.
 Keep typing to refine the list of suggestions, then choose one to add it as a filter.